-HCD has four directors at the date of this Annual Report.
-Mr Nicholas Castellano is an executive director, Mr Stephen Mitchell is the Non-executive Chairman, and Mr Ray Shorrocks and Mr Andrew Seaton are independent Non-executive Directors.
+HCD has three directors at the date of this Annual Report.
+Mr Nicholas Castellano is an executive director, Mr Stephen Mitchell is the Non-executive Chair, and Mr Ray Shorrocks is an independent Non-executive Directors.

 During the prior reporting period, HCD do not comply with ASX Principle 2.4 which requires that a majority of the Board should be Independent.
+Having regard to the size of the Group and limited resources available within the company, the company has been unable to meet with this principle.